google/sanitizers/hwaddress-sanitizer/MarkUs-GC.md

 but the current allocation uses `tag=1`, so an access throught the old dangling pointer will generate a memory tagging trap.
 On the `MaxTag`th allocation (i.e. in case of Arm or SPARC, on ~ 15th, in case of HWASAN, on 255th), we know that there are potentially dangling pointers with the tags `0, 1, ...
 MaxTag-1`, but not yet with MaxTag.
 But as soon as we deallocate the `MaxTag`th allocation we can no longer assume complete UAF-safety because all the generations of this pointer are potentially dangling.
+This is when we have to put the deallocated region into qurantine.
-This is when we run a GC scan and evict from quanrantine only those allocations versions of which are not found in the live memory.
+Once the quarantine reaches the threshold, we run a GC scan and evict from quanrantine only those allocations versions of which are not found in the live memory.

 Thus, with e.g. Arm MTE, MarkUs will need 16x fewer scans, which makes MarkUs's perfomance compelling.